 Stock and make available nutritious foods — have them front and center.

 Nix the unhealthy, convenient snack foods.
 Instead, stock up on healthy snacks such as yogurt, cut up fruit, vegetables, whole grain cereals and breads, nuts, seeds, popcorn and more.

 Stick with regularly timed meals and snacks, so overeating due to hunger isn’t likely to happen.

-Be a Good Role Model
+#2: Be a Good Role Model

 Show your teen what it means to eat healthy and exercise.
 Lead by example, not by talking about the virtues of being healthy.

-Keep the Lines of Communication Open
+#3: Keep the Lines of Communication Open

-Be non-judgmental and open to discussing your teen’s body and weight concerns.
-Maybe your teen tells you that he is frustrated with his lack of muscle, or the appearance of his belly, or that she is uncomfortable in her clothing.
+Your teen may tell you that he is frustrated with his lack of muscle, or the appearance of his belly, or that he is uncomfortable in his clothing.

 That’s your lead in for a productive conversation.
 Your intention should be to help: “Is there something I can do to help with that?” is a good response to these concerns.